NathanW2/qgiscommand/README.md

 The command bar will split based on space and the first argument is always the function name, the rest are arguments passed to the function.

+The command bar also has auto complete for defined functions, and tooltips once I get that to work correctly

+You can use `CTRL + ;` to open and close the command bar.

 ## TIPS

 You can also alias a function by calling the `alias` function in the command bar.